-- 1 Click Start, then select Control Panel.

-- 2 Click Performance and Maintenance, then click the Power Options icon.
-The Power Options Properties dialog box opens.

-- 3 Click the Hibernate tab.
+- 2 Click/Double-click the Power Options or Power Management icon.
+The Power Options Properties dialog box opens. - 3 Click the Hibernate tab.

 4 Select the Enable hibernation check box, then click Apply.
 Hibernate mode is now an option you can select on the Advanced tab and in the Turn Off Computer dialog box.